blepping/ComfyUI-bleh/README.md

 ## Configuration

-Copy either `blehconfig.yaml.example` or `blehconfig.json.example` to `blehconfig.yaml` or `blehconfig.json` respectively and edit the copy.
-When loading configuration, the YAML file will be prioritized if it exists and Python has YAML support.
+Copy either `blehconfig.yaml.example` to `blehconfig.yaml` and edit the copy.
+Bleh will also check for a `blehconfig.json` file when starting up if the YAML one doesn't exist.
+I recommend using YAML here.

 Restart ComfyUI to apply any new changes.

 ### Better Previews

+There are links to the various TAE models used for high quality previewing near the bottom of this README.

 * Supports setting max preview size (ComfyUI default is hardcoded to 512 max).
 * Supports showing previews for more than the first latent in the batch.
 * Supports throttling previews.
 Do you really need your expensive high quality preview to get updated 3 times a second?
+* Supports LTX (2.0 and 2.3). **Note**: You need to use the `BlehFixGuiderPreviewing` node for LTX.
+See the description of it below.

-The previewer can now show visual previews for ACE-Steps latents.
+The previewer can now show visual previews for ACE-Steps (1.0 and 1.5) latents.
 If you want to disable that feature, you can add `aceaudio` to the
 `blacklist_formats` list.
 For example if you are using a YAML configuration file you could do: `blacklist_formats: ["aceaudio"]`

 **General settings defaults:**